By Parson Thru

 “Me, too.
 I’m not needed here.”
 Arthur squinted at Danny.
 “It’s been nice.
 A real pleasure.”

-Danny put his arm around Arthur and gave him a firm man-hug.
+Danny put his arm around Arthur and slapped him vigorously.
 “Same.”

-“Anyway,” Arthur tossed the roach behind him, “don’t let the rain stop you.
-It’s only water.”
+“Anyway,” Arthur tossed the roach behind him, “don’t let the rain hold you back.”